The Noel Diary

-The Noel Diary is a 2022 American Christmas romantic comedy drama film directed by Charles Shyer.
+The Noel Diary is a 2022 American Christmas romantic comedy drama film directed by Charles Shyer, his last directorial effort before his death in 2024.
 It is based on the book of the same name written by Richard Paul Evans.

+Successful romance novelist Jake Turner, estranged from both of his parents since his youth, returns home to settle his recently deceased mother's estate.
+There, a diary he finds unlocks secrets to his own and the beautiful Rachel Campbell's pasts.

 It was released on November 24, 2022, by Netflix.

 Plot

-Jake Turner, best-selling author, is contacted by his mother Lois' lawyer to inform him of her death and that he has inherited everything, including her house in Connecticut.
-Returning home for the first time since he was 17, 20 years ago, he returns to clear out the hoarder's house and settle his estranged mother's estate.
+Best-selling author Jake Turner is contacted by his mother Lois' lawyer to inform him of her death.
+He has inherited everything, including her house in Connecticut.
+Returning home for the first time since he was 17, 20 years ago, Jake returns to clear out the hoarder's house and settle his estranged mother's estate.

 Jake reacquaints himself with the next-door neighbor Ellie, who brings him lunch the next day.
 He finds out his father Scott, who had abandoned him and Lois shortly after his older seven-year-old brother had died in an accident, had been at his mother's funeral hoping to see him.
 Ellie asks Jake to help her with a dating app.
-He quickly writes her profile and gets her up and running.
+He quickly writes her profile to get her up and running.

-Just as Jake discovers a diary, Rachel Campbell, a woman he has seen peering at the house ever since he arrived, comes by and introduces herself.
-She coincidentally has shown up at the same time in search of information about her birth mother, Noel, who used to be Jake's nanny.
+Just as Jake discovers a diary Rachel Campbell, a woman who has been peering at the house ever since he arrived, comes by and introduces herself.
+She coincidentally has shown up at the same time in search of information about her birth mother Noel, who once was Jake's nanny.

 As Jake suggests Rachel talk to Ellie and she has gone out, he proposes they have dinner.
-As he's a writer she insists they go Dutch, not realizing how successful he is.
-Over dinner Rachel tells Jake about her need of certainty and stability, including her tax attorney fiancé Alan.
-She hopes finding her birth mom will fill a void she's felt being adopted.
+As he is a writer, she insists they go Dutch, not realizing how successful he is.
+Over dinner Rachel tells Jake about her need for certainty and stability, including her tax attorney fiancé Alan.
+She hopes finding her birth mom will fill a void she has always felt being adopted.

 Back at the house, Jake and Rachel connect over a song, she sings the words to a tune he plays on the piano.
 They then spend the evening clearing out the room.
 Waking to the sound of Ellie's morning return, they go over in search of answers.
 Not remembering Rachel's mother well, Ellie suggests they talk to Scott, who lives off the grid in the mountains in Vermont.